TheBlode/Evolution-Gaming-Scripts/README.md

 - Current Balance = 13 units.
 Bet 8 units.
 First sequence of 10 rounds without a #1 - #1 appeared at the 11th spin. +16 units.
 - Current Balance = 25 units.

+To run and use the script;

+1) Run the script.

+2) Select a sound file to use as a notification (this will allow you to use your computer to do other things and still get notified).

+3) When a sequence of 7 is detected, the notification sound will play and a splash screen notification will be displayed on the screen.
+The splash screen should not steal focus from other applications.

+4) To hide the notification and stop playing the music, press Control key + 1.

 ## Troubleshooting
 - If clicks are not registering on your game, try adjusting the click_delay value in the script to a higher or lower value.